dranjan/python-plyfile/README.md

 assume that this is a variable-length property.
-However, see below (and `examples/plot.py`) for an easy way to recover a two-dimensional array from a list property, and also see the notes above about the `known_list_len` kwarg to speed up the reading of files with list of fixed, known length.
+However, see below (and `examples/plot.py`) for an easy way to recover a two-dimensional array from a list property, and also see the notes above about the `known_list_len` kwarg to speed up the reading of files with lists of fixed, known length.

 For example, if we wanted to create the "vertex" and "face" PLY elements